gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     * **Hardware device**

+        Hardware source or sink is associated with an audio device.
+Usually, it is explicitly associated with a card object, except those limited backends that don't create card objects.

-        Hardware source or sink is associated with a card.
-It contains a subset of device ports provided by the card and has a single active device port, from which it will read or write samples.
+        Such sources and sink contain a subset of device ports provided by the device and have a single active device port, from which they will read or write samples.
 The user can switch the active device port of a source or sink at any time.

         PulseAudio automatically creates one or several pairs of a hardware source and sink for every detected card, depending on the currently active card profile.

     * **Virtual device**

-        Virtual source or sink is not associated with a card.
-It may represent a remote network device or anything else, depending on the implementation.
+        Virtual source or sink is not associated with an audio device.
+It may represent a remote network device, a sound processing filter, or anything else, depending on the implementation.

         PulseAudio may automatically create a pair of virtual source and sink for every remote sound card exported by every PulseAudio server in the local network.